datopian/playbook/onboarding/README.md

 # Onboarding Guide

-## Intention

-*The intention of this Onboarding Guide is to fulfil on the following user story.*

-As an Onboardee I want a simple step by step process to get set up (that I can do largely on my own) so that I am ready to go (and know I am ready to go)

-## Welcome!

 Welcome to Datopian! 🚀 👩‍🚀

+This provides you with a simple step by step process to get set up at Datopian so that you are ready to go.
+We have designed it to be largely self-service so that you can do it on your own at your own pace.

 :::tip
 We want your feedback to make the handbook better: be critical, tell us what does not work or what isn’t obvious!
 You can record your comments in a document or make corrections directly by using the edit link at the bottom of each page (they will get reviewed before they go live!).